OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 7. Arch Support

-Shoes with a flat sole will only aggravate the condition and cause pain because as the plantar fascia flexes with each step you take, it will cause unnecessary strain and additional stress on the area.
+Shoes with flat soles can exacerbate the condition and lead to discomfort.
+This is because the plantar fascia stretches with every step, resulting in unnecessary strain and increased stress on the affected area.

 If the insole in the hiking boot doesn’t seem to have enough of this arch support, consider using special insoles designed specifically for plantar fasciitis.
 Many doctors recommend using orthotic insoles for hiking